oleg-nazarov/save_open_tab_urls/README.md

 Save open tab URLs into local `<file.txt>` and reopen them:
 - on another PC
 - on the same PC under another OS
-- when they've lost
+- when they've been lost

 #### Supports
 - multiple windows
+- tab groupss
 - pinned tabs
-- tab groups

 ## How to use
-1. (Soon: visit Chrome Web Store)
+1. (Soon: Chrome Web Store)

 2. Manually:
 - download the `.zip` archive and unzip it